Through a Direct Access Laboratory

 Most DAT labs limit the availability of tests to simple, general health tests such as complete blood counts (CBC), cholesterol levels, throat and urine cultures, diabetes screening (blood glucose tests), chemistry panels, PSA for prostate cancer, thyroid tests, HIV antibody tests, blood typing, pregnancy tests, and urine drug screens.
 More recently, genetic tests have become increasingly available through direct access as well.

 In addition, labs providing DAT services must provide consumers with reference ranges and some assistance in interpreting the results.
-However, you are not operating under the guidance of your physician, who may be better able to determine what tests you really need but also what the results of those tests mean in light of your specific clinical signs, symptoms, and medical history.
+However, you are not operating under the guidance of your healthcare provider, who may be better able to determine what tests you really need but also what the results of those tests mean in light of your specific clinical signs, symptoms, and medical history.

-If you are having genetic tests performed, you may also consider meeting with a genetics counselor, who can help you to better understand these types of tests as well as how to interpret the results.
+If you are having genetic tests performed, you may also consider meeting with a genetic counselor, who can help you to better understand these types of tests as well as how to interpret the results.
 To find out more about genetic counselors and to locate one, see the National Society of Genetic Counselors web site.